setopsco/community-docs/ssh-proxy/README.md

 ## Setup

 1. Create the app and make it public available via tcp.
 Only do a changeset commit after you set the protocol.
-Otherwise the protocol is set to `http` and cannot be changed anymore.
+Otherwise, the protocol is set to `http` and cannot be changed anymore.

     ```shell
     setops -p <PROJECT> -s <STAGE> app:create proxy